crcdng/dont-touch-men/README.md

 To do:

 1. Improve the reliability and performance of the app.
 There is a new body-pix model which is not in ml5.js yet.
 Also the crude detection has room for improvement.
-2. Test on different mobile devices, lighting conditions.
+2. Test on different mobile devices, in lighting conditions, with different people.
 3. Build standalone apps

 Uses the following libraries / frameworks / tools